 LLM in American Law

-The LLM in American Law program is specifically designed to prepare foreign lawyers for the challenge of global practice.
-In this program, students are fully integrated into BU Law’s JD classes, where they sit side-by-side with American students being trained in the tradition of U.S. legal education.
-Students not only learn the substance of U.S. doctrine in virtually any area of interest—intellectual property, international business transactions, mergers and acquisitions, and alternative dispute resolution, to name only a few—they also learn something equally as important: how U.S. lawyers are trained to analyze legal questions and advocate on their clients’ behalf.
+The LLM in American Law Program is specifically designed to prepare internationally trained lawyers for the challenge of global practice.
+In this program, students are fully integrated into BU Law’s JD classes, where they sit side by side with American students being trained in the tradition of US legal education.
+Students not only learn the substance of US doctrine in virtually any area of interest—intellectual property, international business transactions, mergers and acquisitions, and alternative dispute resolution, to name only a few—they also learn something equally important: how US lawyers are trained to analyze legal questions and advocate on their clients’ behalf.

-Upon admission and confirmation of commitment to attend BU Law, students will receive detailed registration materials and will indicate preliminary course selections.
-Academic plans, however, are not completely settled until students arrive on campus and meet one-on-one with the director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve his or her goals.
+Upon admission and confirmation of commitment to attend BU Law, students will receive detailed registration materials and indicate preliminary course selections.
+Academic plans, however, are not completely settled until students meet one-on-one with the director or associate director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve their goals.

 To earn the LLM in American Law, students must:

-- participate in a graduate colloquium, “Topics in American Law”;
+- Participate in a graduate colloquium, Professional Skills Lab;

-- complete a minimum of 24 credit hours (at least 10 credits a semester); and
+- Complete a minimum of 24 graded credit hours (at least 10 credits a semester); and

 No Thesis Requirement

-With more than 190 courses to choose from, students can select topics from virtually any area of law.
+With more than 200 courses to choose from, students can select topics from virtually any area of law.
 They may also specialize in a particular field—such as intellectual property, tax, alternative dispute resolution, commercial law, or labor and employment—by concentrating classes in a certain area.
 Students can also combine fields such as corporate and financial law and intellectual property, a popular combination at BU Law.
-In addition, students enrolled in the LLM in American Law program can choose to pursue a formal concentration in Intellectual Property, Tax Law, or International Business Practice; students who satisfy a concentration’s course requirements receive a separate certificate of specialization.
+In addition, students enrolled in the LLM in American Law Program can choose to pursue a formal concentration in Intellectual Property, Taxation, or International Business Practice; students who satisfy a concentration’s course requirements receive a separate certificate of specialization.